Blendify/blender-manual/blender_docs/manual/modifiers/deform/mesh_deform.rst

    Significant changes to the entire change mesh *(such as rotating the cage upside down)* can cause noticable artifacts.

-   These can be reduced by binding at higher resolutions, however it is a known limitation with this modifier and can't be avoided entirely.
+   These can be reduced by binding with a higher *Precision*, however it is a known limitation with this modifier and can't be avoided entirely.